-If there’s no TV available, team are still able to visually show their lifts with rack mounted tablets.
+If there’s no TV available, the team can still visually show their lifts with rack-mounted tablets.

-As shown in the video above, the technology called Mob Armor can be used to stick any iPad to the squat rack.
+As shown in the video above, Mob Armor’s technology can be used to stick any iPad to the squat rack.
 This is great for a few reasons: